GEM Course Directors

 Find out more about Developing SEND-Inclusive Learning with Confidence.

-Jean Campbell, Course Director for Black History and Anti-Racism in Museums
+Jean Campbell, Course Director Developing Anti Racist Practice in Museums

 Jean is a trained teacher, art therapist and museum educator born in Jamaica and raised in North London.
 For over 15 years Jean has designed and delivered learning projects and public engagement initiatives on a wide range of subjects in many major museums and galleries.
 Jean also delivers staff training sessions which specialise in transatlantic slavery, colonialism, and their legacies.
 Her approach to training uses creative, arts-based encounters to deepen people’s emotional and professional capacity to work with histories, collections and audiences.
 She aims to create safe spaces in which people are respected and supported to share thoughts, experiences and ideas, and be their creative best.